sebastienle/workspace_one_uem_incomplete/README.md

 *IMPORTANT*: This code as-is is **NOT WORKING**.
 I am posting this as a reference so that hopefully others can benefit from it.

-This was written to query the Workspace One UEM (WS1) APIs using Powershell against a cloud instance of WS1.
+This was written to query the Workspace One UEM (WS1) aka Airwatch APIs using Powershell against a cloud instance of WS1.

 I wrote this as a personal part-time hobby project to help me in a previous engagement.
 It once worked, but I had to clean it up before posting it here **AFTER** I lost access to that environment.
 So it has not been tested after those changes, therefore it is very likely broken now.